syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Axis.md

 ![](Axis_images/relationalSecondaryAxisGridLineStyle.png)

-### Expander Style
+### Expander style

-To customize the expanders of primary axis labels, you need to assign the property of `ExpanderStyle` in `PivotChartAxisStyle`.
-It is applicable only for primary axis having expanders in labels.
+To customize the expanders of primary axis labels, you should assign the `ExpanderStyle` property in the `PivotChartAxisStyle`.
+It is applicable only for the primary axis having expanders in labels.

-The following code snippet describes how to customize the style of expanders in primary axis labels.
+The following code snippet describes how to customize the style of expanders in primary axis labels:

 {% tabs %}